mitodl/mit_lti_flask_sample/docs/tutorial.rst

     setup_edX_fullstack.rst

-Use the LTI Sample in the edX Demonstration Course
+Use the LTI sample on the local server in a course
 --------------------------------------------------

 The following section illustrates the steps for modifying the edX Demo course to use the LTI sample.